top of page

 Reflections on this Awamori

-• I really enjoyed the aesthetics of this bottle, especially the blue bottle which really gives you a island vibe.
+• I really enjoyed the aesthetics of this bottle, especially the blue bottle which really gives you an island vibe.
+The color feels fresh and evocative of Okinawa, and the overall design is clean and elegant—makes it feel special just sitting on the shelf.

 Bottle label and Information